-The name of the RADIUS group can only contain letters and numbers - this is to ensure compatibility with a wide range of applications.
+The name of the RADIUS group can only contain letters, numbers, periods, dashes, underscores, and spaces - this is to ensure compatibility with a wide range of applications.
 Whatever name you enter here will be used to name the RADIUS user group on the RADIUS server.

 Setting a priority here will set the priority in the RADIUS server.
 If an account is a member of two RADIUS groups with conflicting reply attributes, the lower numbered priority will be used.

 Selecting Fall Through will enable the Fall-Through group reply attribute on your RADIUS server.
-Generally, you will probably enable this on most of your groups, as it will allow your RADIUS server to evaluate each group a member is part of.
+Generally, you will probably enable this on most of your groups, as it will allow your RADIUS server to evaluate each group a member is a part of.